clasqm/yabasiclibs/linuxmisc/README.md

     + **System commands used:** *wikipedia2text*.

 + **WikipediaURL$**(searchterm$, language$) - Search wikipedia for a specific string, and return the URL as a string variable.
-    + if language$ is not supplied, English will be assumed
+    + if language$ is not supplied, English will be assumed.
     + See [Appendix 2](#wikilangs) for the language codes supported.
     + *searchterm$* may include spaces.
     + **NOTE**: this routine may take a second or two to get going.